Hecke algebras with unequal parameters

 We now review the contents of these notes.

 \S1 introduces Coxeter groups following \cite{\BO}.
 We also give a realization of the classical affine Weyl groups as periodic permutations of $\bz$ following an idea of \cite{\SQ}. \S2 contains some standard results on the partial order on a Coxeter group.
 In \S3 we introduce the Iwahori-Hecke algebra attached to a weighted Coxeter group.
 Useful references for this are \cite{\BO},\cite{\GP}.
 In \S4 we define the bar operator following \cite{\KL}.
 This is used in \S5 to define the "new basis" $(c_w)$ of an Iwahori-Hecke algebra following \cite{\KL} for equal parameters and \cite{\LU} in general.
 In \S6 we study some multiplicative properties of the new basis, following \cite{\KL} and \cite{\LU}.
 In \S7 we compute explicitly the "new basis" in the case of dihedral groups.
 In \S8 we define left, right and two-sided cells.
 In \S9 we study the behaviour of the new basis in relation to a given parabolic subgroup.
 In \S10,\S12 we study a "basis" dual to the new basis.
 In \S11 we consider the case of finite Coxeter groups.
 In \S13 we study the function $\aa$ on certain weighted Coxeter groups following an idea from \cite{\LC}.
 In \S14 we present a list of conjectures concerning cells and the function $\aa$ and we show that they can be deduced from a much shorter list of conjectures.
 These conjectures are established in a "split case" in \S15 (following \cite{\LCC}), in a "quasisplit case" in \S16 and for an infinite dihedral group in \S17.
-Note that in the first two cases the proof requires arguments from intersection cohomology while in the third case the argument is computational.
-In \S18, assuming the truth of these conjectures we develop the theory of "asymptotic Hecke algebras" $J$ in the weighted case, following an idea from \cite{\LCC}. \S19,\S20,\S21 (where $W$ is assumed to be a Weyl group) are in preparation for \S22 where the class of constructible representations of $W$ is introduced and studied in the weighted case (conjecturally these are the representations of $W$ carried by left cells), for \S23 where two-sided cells are discussed and for \S24 where certain virtual representations of $W$ ("virtual cells) are discussed.
+Note that in the first two cases the proof requires arguments from the theory of Soergel modules while in the third case the argument is computational.
+In \S18, assuming the truth of these conjectures we develop the theory of $J$-rings in the weighted case, following an idea from \cite{\LCC}; we also discuss a tensor category version of a $J$-ring. \S19,\S20,\S21 (where $W$ is assumed to be a Weyl group) are in preparation for \S22 where the class of constructible representations of $W$ is introduced and studied in the weighted case (conjecturally these are the representations of $W$ carried by left cells), for \S23 where two-sided cells are discussed and for \S24 where certain virtual representations of $W$ ("virtual cells) are discussed.
 In \S25 we discuss the weighted Coxeter groups which arise in the examples 0.3 and 0.6.
 We formulate a conjecture (25.3) which relates the two-sided cells of such a weighted Coxeter group to the two-sided cells of a larger Coxeter group with the weight function given by the length.
 In \S26 we state (following \cite{\LP}) the classification of irreducible representations of Hecke algebras of the type discussed in 0.6 in terms of the geometry of the dual group.
 In \S27 we give a new realization of a Hecke algebra as in 0.3 or 0.6 as a space of functions on the rational points of an algebraic variety defined over $\bF_q$.
 This leads us to a (partly conjectural) geometrical interpretation of the coefficients $p_{y,w}$ of the new basis of the Hecke algebra in terms of intersection cohomology, generalizing the results of \cite{\KLL}.
 We expect that this geometrical interpretation should play a role in the proof of the conjectures in \S14 in the cases arising from algebraic groups as in 0.3, 0.6.
+In the Appendix we discuss Coxeter groups with a given automorphism which preserve the set of simple reflections.

 \subhead 0.1\endsubhead In 0.1-0.8 we give a survey of the theory of Hecke algebras arising from reductive groups.